-- ☐ Labels.
-For more information, see the equivalent tab in Format Axis Dialog Box on page 64. - Advanced.
-For more information, see the equivalent tab in Format Axis Dialog Box on page 64.
+- General.
+For more information, see the Scale tab options in Format Axis Dialog Box on page 66. - Title.
+For more information, see the equivalent tab in Format Axis Dialog Box on page 66. - Labels.
+For more information, see the equivalent tab in Format Axis Dialog Box on page 66. - Advanced.
+For more information, see the equivalent tab in Format Axis Dialog Box on page 66.